Wizcorp/tina.js/README.md

 # TINA
 **Tweening and INterpolations for Animation**

+A comprehensive, high performance, easy to use, open source animation library in JavaScript.

+**Compatible with Node.js!***
 [![Install with NPM](https://nodei.co/npm/tina.png?downloads=true&stars=true)](https://nodei.co/npm/tina/)

-## Warning: Still in beta version!

-A comprehensive, high performance, easy to use, open source animation library in JavaScript.

 * **Easy to use** (API strongly inspired by Tween.js)
 * **Easy to debug** (Proper warnings)